 - Know the basics.
 If you venture into a political discussion, at least know who is running and what party they represent.
 Don’t let “facts” from an email someone forwarded you or comments from a late night talk show host be your prime source of information.

 - Keep it civil and make it a true conversation.
-Don’t let a political discussion escalate into an argument with a coworker.
+Don’t talk politics in the office and let it escalate into an argument with a coworker.
 Watch your language and keep the conversation cordial.
 Remember that at the end of the day, these are your office mates.
 Listen and learn about differing opinions rather than simply trying to let others know where you stand: “I’m interested in your thoughts on that.
 Can you elaborate?”

 - Think twice before wearing a button or campaigning in the workplace – it comes across as unprofessional and unsophisticated and may even be against company guidelines.
 When you are representing your company to clients — especially ones who may not share your views — you are taking the risk of alienating important contacts.
 The same goes for soliciting and bumper stickers.
 The workplace is not the place to campaign for your favorite candidate (save it for your personal time).